melbaylon/lenovo-g400-hackintosh/notes.md

 Desktop sharing was disable so I couldn't VNC into the hackintosh.
 Fortunately, I had ssh access enabled.
 First, I tried https://github.com/BlueM/cliclick to send key presses to the hackintosh and hopefully load and reinstall my previous working config using Multibeast.
 It didn't work or at least I gave up due to the complexity.
 Then I wondered if I can enable VNC via the command line while logged in via SSH.
 [It turned out that I can.](https://www.techrepublic.com/article/how-to-enable-screen-sharing-on-macs-via-terminal/)

+# 2021-01-04 can't control fan
+I became aware that the G400's fan is not detected.
+Thus the CPU throttle's down when it reaches certain temperatures.
+The laptop is also pretty hot because of this.